BoboDance/RL-Homework/Challenge_2/README.md

 #### Pendulum-v0
 We tested the `Pendulum-v0` environment first to make sure that our implementation of DQN itself works.
 We were able to achieve a very good policy with an average reward of about -135 in a short period of training time (100 episodes):

+The following animation shows the final policy on some episodes.

 ![pendulum](./Supplementary/pendulum.gif)

 #### CartpoleSwingShort-v0
 For the cartpole swingup, we achieve a "propeller policy" for which the cart stays inside the boundaries of the track and spins the pole in circles.
 Using this strategy, the policy gets an average reward of **????**.

+The following description refers to one episode where the agent acts according to the extracted policy.

 In the beginning, the agent tries to swing up the pole quite slowly: